Atlantean language: Atlantean Script

 There is no punctuation or capitalization in the native Atlantean Writing System.
 Okrand based this on ancient writing systems.
 The Atlantean Script is normally in boustrophedon, that is to say it is written left to right for the first line, right to left the second, and left to right again the third, to continue the pattern.
 This order was also suggested by Okrand, based on ancient writing systems, and it was accepted because, as he explained, "It's a back-and-forth movement, like water, so that worked."

 The Atlantean script includes more characters than are actually employed in the language itself.
 These letters being c, f, j, q, v, x, z, ch, or th, they were created so that Atlantean might be used as a simple cipher code in the media and for promotional purposes.
 They are all also based on diverse ancient characters, just like the rest of the alphabet.

 Roman Script

-Apart from the native Atlantean script created for the show, the language can be transcribed using the Roman script.
+Apart from the native Atlantean script created for the film, the language can be transcribed using the Roman script.
 There are two versions for doing so: